factorhouse/kpow-secure/README.md

 A library for simple, secure configuration with standard Java AES encryption and PBKDF2 master key generation.

-Can be used standalone or integrated with your application. containing Clojure implementation, Java API, and CLI.
+Can be used standalone or integrated with your application.
+This library provides:

-Contains:

 * Clojure implementation.
 * CLI interface.
-* Java API.
+* Java API (decoding/decryption only).

 This library can be used to secure configuration for [kPow for Apache Kafka](https://kpow.io).